FuelLabs/fuelup/README.md

-# Fuelup: the Fuel toolchain installer
+# Fuelup: the Fuel toolchain manager

 `fuelup` installs the Fuel toolchain from our official release channels, enabling you to easily keep the toolchain updated.